 Many plants simply need time to recover from herbicide damage.
 Some plants might die, but others will recover over time.
 Some shrubs and trees can take years to return to normal growth.
 As long as the plant still shows some signs of life, you can continue waiting it out.

 If you decide to dig up the plant and replace it, hold off on planting anything new.
-The herbicides can still be in the soil, which means the new plant can absorb them and become damaged as well.
+Depending on which herbicide you used, the chemical compounds can still be in the soil, which means the new plant can absorb them and become damaged as well.